alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 - **Option 2**: If VPN is "remote access only" and you don't care about DNS filtering remotely: choose **Cloudflare** (1.1.1.1) or **Quad9** (9.9.9.9)

 **User for management:**
-- Select your current user (or create a dedicated user)
+- Select the current user (or create a dedicated user)

 ### Enable IP Forwarding